cgdilley/SprelfJSON/README.md

 ```

-## Extra options
+## Extra Options

-There are some class-level options to define certain types of behavior by the class it's applied to and all subclasses.
+There are some class-level options in `JSONModel` to define certain types of behavior by the class it's applied to and all subclasses.

 - `__name_field__: str`: When parsing, the name of the JSON field that stores the name of the `JSONModel` object to dynamically parse.
 Defaults as `"__name"`
 - `__name_field_required__: bool`: When parsing, will reject any JSON objects that do not have the name field defined.
 Defaults as `True`